50.0 MB (4.7 MB compressed)

 40.9 x 30.7 cm ⏐ 16.1 x 12.1 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Yolk sac tumour, light micrograph of an affected testis.
 A testicular yolk sac tumour is the most common childhood testicular tumour (80%), with most cases occuring before the age of two years.
-Schiller-Duval bodies are a marker of the tumor and are present as a cluster of tumor cells surrounding blood vessels (purple/pink).
+Schiller-Duval bodies are a marker of the tumor and are present as a cluster of tumor cells surrounding blood vessels (yellow).
 Although highly malignant when treated promptly with surgery and chemotherapy, death from testicular yolk sac tumours is exceedingly rare.
 Magnification: x 150 when printed at 10 centimetres wide.
 Human tissue.

 Model release not required.
 Property release not required.